thomas-kl1/php-combine-conditions/README.md

 $conditionManager = new \LogicTree\Service\ConditionManager($operatorPool);
 ```
-*Now we are able to use these comparators.*
+Now we are able to use these operators in our code and are availables everywhere in the library.

 ### Condition and Combine

-These class always implement the `ConditionInterface`.
-They represent the base model of the library.
+These class always implement the `NodeInterface`.
+It represent the base model of the library.
-Because the used pattern here is a composition, you may want to know if the current object is the root or a node, you
+Because of the composition pattern, you may want to know if the current object is the root or a node, you
 should use the following methods:

-- hasParent() : check if the current object has parent or not
+- `hasParent()` : check if the current object has parent or not.
-- getParent() : retrieve the current object's parent
+- `getParent()` : retrieve the current object's parent.
+- `ConditionInterface` : is an instance of, represent the last/final node.
+- `CombineInterface` : is an instance of, represent the container node.

 #### Condition

-`Condition`: it represents an expression with a comparator operator.
+`ConditionInterface`: it represents an expression with a comparator operator.
+The interface is: `\LogicTree\Model\ConditionInterface`.
-The class is: `\LogicTree\Model\Condition`
+The concrete default class is: `\LogicTree\Model\Condition`.
 It requires a mixed value to compared by an operator to a value from the data source.

 The operator is a `string` which is the code of the wanted operator.